astro-ali/astro-ali/README.md

 ### Hi there, I'm Ali - aka [Astro][website] 👋

-## I'm a Software developer, GDSC supervisor and CE student at UOT
+## I'm a Software developer, GDSC supervisor and CE student.

 ### About Me